saumyaprasad07/Business-Analysis-on-Aggregate-Planning-at-Green-Mills/README.md

-# Business-Analysis-on-Aggregate-Planning-at-Green-Mills

-Here’s a sample **README.md** for your “Business-Analysis-on-Aggregate-Planning-at-Green-Mills” GitHub repo.
-You can edit and refine as needed:

-***

 # Business Analysis on Aggregate Planning at Green Mills

 This project analyzes *aggregate planning strategies* for Green Mills, with the goal of reducing production costs and optimizing resource allocation using **Excel-based modeling**.
 The analysis recommends the optimal strategy by aligning workforce, inventory, and supply chain constraints to efficiently meet customer demand over a 12-month period.